alr-internship/self-supervised-depth-denoising/README.md

 At first, the cameras must be calibrated to each other.
 Therefore, multiple frames must be recorded, with the help of which the calibration can be computed.
-The kind of frames depends on the calibration method.
+What frames must be recorded depends on the calibration method.
 - For CharuCo Board calibration, capture frames of a CharuCo Board.
 - For Manual Feature Picking, capture frames where features can later be picked manually rather easy.

 For the capture process, use the notebook [00_retrieve_datset.ipynb](notebooks/00_retrieve_dataset.ipynb).
-This notebook helps immensively to generate pairs of LQ- and HQ rgb and depth frames.
+This notebook helps immensely to generate pairs of LQ- and HQ RGB and depth frames.

-Compute Extrinsics Calibration
+Compute Extrinsic Calibration
 ---

-There exist two methods to compute the extrinsics transformation matrix that maps the frame of the HQ camera plane onto the LQ camera`s plane.
+There exist two methods to compute the extrinsic transformation matrix that maps the frame of the HQ camera plane onto the LQ camera's plane.

 - CharuCo (**preferred**)
 - Manual Feature Picking